ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 1. Flash forward: December 2022 and learning that Yuga labs was a company that was real, reference Lucy Liu movies helping
 1. Last week of October to Early December 2022, end on making first video in dropbox series and pontificate on reasons as to why you needed a recorded fiction in case someone else told another fiction about you
 1. Flash forward: First visit from people claiming to FBI officers; explain why you thought this was not real, lack of badge numbers, them not wanting to be videotaped, showing up at 8AM on a Saturday, being kind of rude, and explain your thought process and how you couldn't believe they were real and figure'd your bosses or Netflix were playing some joke on you, especially given that IMO the FBI wouldn't want to risk showing up to someone's door appaering politically biased unless the likelihood of a violent crime was indeed provably likely, etc
 1. Early December 2022 to mid February 2023: The time I tried to record a version of events that could be plausible in order to make sure somoene else doesn't try to produce another version of events that is indeed not plausible but they can edit in anyway they like; largely because I think my story is better than Netflix's.
+Detail how you in your head made a plan to make a "confessional video series" that was long winded and overly detailed, humorous at times to hope that only those that "enjoyed" it or "had to for their job" woudl watch it, hoping that yet again, this would get someone smart in the DNC to call the whole thing off in a way that they also got me to politely agree to stop recording materials of my recollections that could be coroborated with other parties and potential surveillance, netflix, and street camera recordings etc. Allude to "Her Story".

 # Pt xx -- Early December Possible Intro